gerhynes/scala-notes/README.md

 - mutates the parameters its given
 - performs I/O with the outside world

-Write the "core" of your aplication in pure functions and write impure wrappers around it to interact with the outside world.
+You should write the "core" of your aplication in pure functions and write impure wrappers around it to interact with the outside world.

 Scala is an object-oriented language and runs on the JVM.
 The JVM knows what an object is but doesn't know what a function is as a first class citizen.